PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 If you define a Cliff period, tokens will still be linearly released but they won’t be claimable before the Cliff period ends.
 If you don't define a Cliff period, tokens will be linearly release and progressively available to be claimed after the Vesting period starts.

-Since the vesting already starts at the execution of the deal, the Deal Representatives can claim the amount of tokens that has been compounded since the execution of the deal.
+Since the vesting already starts at the execution of the deal, the Deal Representative(s) can claim the amount of tokens that has been compounded since the execution of the deal.

 ![https://ik.imagekit.io/primedao/PrimeDeals/prime-deals-vesting-graph_TsA0D1opU.png?ik-sdk-version=javascript-1.4.3&updatedAt=1651666992668](https://ik.imagekit.io/primedao/PrimeDeals/prime-deals-vesting-graph_TsA0D1opU.png?ik-sdk-version=javascript-1.4.3&updatedAt=1651666992668)